Want to save this recipe?

 Spatchcocking, or butterflying, involves removing the backbone and flattening the turkey.
 This method allows for even cooking and reduces cooking time.

-While not required, brining ensures the turkey stays moist and flavorful.
-A wet brine infuses the meat with seasonings, while a dry brining creates crispier skin.
+While not required, brining helps keep the turkey moist and flavorful.
+A wet brine infuses the meat with seasonings, while a dry brine creates crispier skin.

-Mild wood like apple, cherry, or pecan are ideal for turkey, adding a subtle, smoky flavor without overpowering the meat.
+Mild woods like apple, cherry, or pecan are ideal for turkey, adding a subtle, smoky flavor without overpowering the meat.

 Use the meat thermometer to check the internal temperature.
-The turkey is done when the thickest part of the beast reaches 165 degrees.
+The turkey is done when the thickest part of the breast reaches 165 degrees.

 Recipes You May Love